-E-bike controls are important because they are your interface with the pedal assist drive unit system while you are on the bike.
-E-bike controls include a handlebar mounted shifter which allows you to shift through the various support settings of the pedal assist motor.
+E-bike controls are important because they are your interface with the pedal-assist drive unit system while you are on the bike.
+E-bike controls include a handlebar-mounted shifter that allows you to shift through the various support settings of the pedal assist motor.
 A digital display is also a common component of the e-bike controls typically mounted on the handlebar near the stem and shows information like battery charge, speed, and support setting at-a-glance.
 Apps are all the rage these days and we included the associated smartphone app for each bike's drive system.
 Since charging your battery is another way you interact with your e-bike, we included this in this rating metric as well.

 To test the e-bike controls, we simply used them, over and over, and often back to back.
 We adjusted the shifters to our preferences and determined which we liked the best based on ergonomics, intuitiveness, and overall user-friendliness.
 We rated the digital display based on their size, location, the information presented, and how easy they were to read while riding.
 To test the smartphone app for each model we downloaded it to our phone and used, or attempted to use each one.
 Using an e-bike requires charging them regularly, so testing this was easy as we did it all the time, and we learned that some of the charging port locations and plug designs are more user-friendly than others.